Temple of Bel, Dura-Europos: Altar's inscription

 The Altar to Iarhibol was found at the entrance of the Temple of Bel by the Yale-French excavation team in the years of 1928-1929.
 The inscription on this Altar was inscribed in Greek by a Roman Commander, Skeibonios Moukianos, which reads: "To the god Iarhibol.
 Skeibonios Moukianos, the tribune, made this on command (of the god)."
 However, literal translations of the Greek suggest that Skeibonios is a misspelling for the Latin name Scribonius and that the transcription for Moukianos reads as Mucianus based on the evidence from the military parchments found from the excavation site.
 The inscription on the altar tells that a Latin-named Commander of a Roman army wrote his inscription to Iarhibol in Greek.
 Scribonius Moucianus, a Greek descendant who held a position of power in a Roman army.
 The inscription likely dates to around 165–256 CE.
 However, another translation offered for the text on the altar is as follows: "[For] the god Iarhibol, Scribonius Moucianus, chiliarch, made this as commanded."
 Thus, a Latin-named dedicant, who holds a Greek-titled office in the Roman army, records his offering to the Palmyrene god Yarhibol in Greek."
-The fact that the term Chiliarch refers to the commander in a Ancient Macedonian army raises more questions about who the inhibitors of Temple might have been.
+The fact that the term Chiliarch refers to the commander in an Ancient Macedonian army raises more questions about who the inhabitants of the Temple might have been.